Three-Vehicle Crash on Martin Luther King Jr. Boulevard Results in Two Fatalities

 Getting Help Following A Wrongful Death

 A wrongful death occurs when a negligent person or entity is responsible for someone else’s demise.
-When this occurs, the family of the deceased person can file a claim with the help of a Stockton wrongful death attorney.
-My legal team and I have assisted many Stockton residents in obtaining compensation, which not only gives them a sense of justice after the loss of their loved one but helps relieve the financial stress.
+When this occurs, the deceased person’s family can file a claim with the help of a Stockton wrongful death attorney.
+My legal team and I have assisted many Stockton residents in obtaining compensation, which gives them a sense of justice after losing their loved one and helps relieve the financial stress.

 Causes of Intersection Collisions